-The first part starts on the Old Town Square with a general introduction to Prague.
+The first part starts on Old Town Square with a general introduction to Prague.
 Admiring the impressive composition of old buildings and churches, we also become acquainted with the life of the Czech reformer Jan Hus.

 A visit to the Jewish Quarter leads us back to its tragic history.
 You discover the destiny of Prague Jews living behind the wall of the former ghetto.
 The Old-New Synagogue, the Old Jewish Cemetery, the Jewish Museum … visit with us the places where the fabulous Golem was created, and follow with us in the footsteps of the famous Jewish writer Franz Kafka.

 Our starting point for the second part is the beautiful baroque library of the Klementinum.
 Crossing the Charles Bridge, the real “open gallery under the sky”, we admire the peaceful tiny Kampa Island, followed by the graffiti on Lennon Wall.
-Finally we reach the Lesser Town Square, the highlight of which is the great St. Nicholas Church.
+Finally, we reach the Lesser Town Square, the highlight of which is the great St. Nicholas Church.
 After a brief visit to St. Nicholas Church, we climb 200 steps leading to the Hradcanske Square.
 Here we reach Prague Castle, one of the biggest fortresses in Europe.
 This “city within the city” contains the Schwarzenberg Palace, Archbishop’s Palace, Old Royal Palace, the Basilica of St. George … and the greatest architectural treasure – St. Vitus Cathedral.
 The walk finishes next to the Old Royal Palace with a charming view of Prague, the city of a hundred spires.

-You can join the walking tour for free if you have fulfilled any of these requirements: You purchased a single or a return transfer from the airport or from the train station.
+You can join the walking tour for free if you have fulfilled any of these requirements: You purchased a single or a return transfer from the airport or the train station.
 The walking tour is free for all passengers in the transfer group.

 If you need transport to the meeting point, we are happy to book this for you if you email us in advance.

-You meet up with your guide to start your free walking tour at the Old Town Square in the centre of Prague.
+You meet up with your guide to begin your free walking tour at the Old Town Square in the centre of Prague.
 The details of exactly where to meet our tour guide are printed on your transport voucher.

 The tour ends at the Prague Castle complex close to the Lesser Town metro station ‘Malostranska’.
 You can take the metro or tram back to your hotel if you have not booked our chauffeur.
-Also if you wish, our guide will gladly navigate you back to the centre or another place you might wish to go.
+Also, if you wish, our guide will gladly navigate you back to the centre or another place you might wish to go.